hojin00kim/zone_vector/README.md

 # Zone_Vector

-### This is a short project that support TCC Product in generating zone maps from a single raster file (CCI or DEM) and converting it to vector format with ESRI shp file.
+### This is a short project that support TCC Product in generating zone maps from a single raster file (VI or DEM) and converting it to vector format with ESRI shp file.

 #### Main process includes